-For the 2012 tax year there are some changes that have been made regarding Roth IRAs.
+For the 2012 tax year there are some changes that have been made regarding Roth IRA rules.
 Below is a summary of those changes.

 2012 Income Rules

 The 2012 Roth IRA Income Limits have increased $3,000 for single tax filers and $4,000 for married filing joint filers over the 2011 levels.

 In 2012 single filers can fully contribute to a Roth IRA if their modified adjusted gross income (MAGI) falls below $110,000.

 For those filing “married filing joint” tax returns full contributions can be made to a Roth IRA if the modified adjusted gross income falls below a combined $173,000.